Is your toddler waking up at 4am crying or staying awake? Discover what to do about early wake-ups and get your child to keep sleeping.

 Ask yourself if something in your child’s environment is making him more likely to wake up.
 For instance:

 - Are your sprinklers set to turn on around that time?

 - Do you or your partner wake up and make noise around the house?

-- Do you need to install darkening curtains to keep neighborhood lights and early sunlight from peeking in?
+- Do you need to install darkening curtains or blackout blinds to keep neighborhood lights and early sunlight from peeking in?

 - Is the temperature too hot or cold in the room?

 - Would opening or closing the door help him stay asleep?

 - Is he tempted to play with toys in his bed?

 By making his environment as conducive to sleep as possible, you can prevent him from waking up in the first place.